Pentagon Memorial: America's Heroes Memorial

-Opened in September 2002 after Pentagon repairs were completed, the Americas Heroes Memorial and chapel are located where American Airlines Flight 77 crashed into the building.
+The America's Heroes Memorial opened in September 2002 after Pentagon repairs were completed.
+The memorial and accompanying chapel are located where American Airlines Flight 77 crashed into the building.

 The memorial includes a book of photographs and biographies of the victims.
 It also includes five large black acrylic panels: one displays the Purple Heart medal awarded to military members killed in the attacks, another shows the medal given to civilians, two back wall panels are etched with the victims' names, and a center panel shows tribute statements.
 The small chapel, located in an adjacent room, has stained glass windows with patriotic-themed designs.